 How To Get Started

 To start electrical training, you must first apply by completing an application form.
-You can complete an application online or in person.
+You can complete an application online or in person (by appointment only).

 Online applications can be completed anytime/anywhere by choosing the "APPLY HERE" tab on this website.